1995parham-teaching/harpocrates/README.md

- As you can see in [sample.csv](sample.csv) you should have a sheet like this(if your column names are different feel free to change them in code) and then you can fill [subject.txt](subject.txt) and [body.txt](body.txt) with the text that you want yo send as your email subject and it's body.
+ As you can see in [sample.csv](sample.csv) you should have a sheet like this(if your column names are different feel free to change them in code) and then you can fill [subject.txt](subject.txt) and [body.txt](body.txt) with the text that you want yo send as your email subject and its body.
 You can change the text format but you should put {name} and {grade} where you want the student's name and grade to be.

  ## send more than one grade